flytegg/twilight/README.md

 }
 ```

-You can also declare that it should be asyncronous by passing a `true` value to the TwilightEvent constructor:
+You can declare that it should be asyncronous by passing a `true` value to the TwilightEvent constructor:
 ```kt
 class MyCustomEvent : TwilightEvent(true) {